-Survey of Adult Skills: Regional profiles
+Survey of Adult Skills: Regional and local profiles Publications

 Author(s): David Earle, Tertiary, Ministry of Education.